grafana/k6-docs/docs/sources/next/using-k6/javascript-compatibility-mode.md

 k6 supports both module types and most ES6+ features in all k6 execution modes: local, distributed, and cloud.

-Yet, to enable ES module support, k6 uses [Babel](https://babeljs.io/) internally to transform ESM to CommonJS.
-This process is as follows:
+To enable ES module support, k6 uses [Babel](https://babeljs.io/) internally to transform ESM to CommonJS.
+The process is as follows:

 ![Babel transformation in k6](/media/docs/k6-oss/diagram-grafana-k6-babel-pipeline.png)